itu-tid/lecture-notes/Lectures/Efficient Communication With the Backend.md

 How does the backend update the front-end?
 #### Polling: The low-tech way
-- set a timer
+- Set a timer
-- when the timer expires, request the data again from the server; redisplay if needed
+- When the timer expires, request the data again from the server
+- Redisplay if needed

 #### Event-Driven Approaches: The Advanced Way
 - allow the server to send you events when something in your query has changed